country-regions/country-region-selector/README.md

 ### Notes for Developers

 If you want to edit the source code, go right ahead (pull requests welcome, of course!).
-The unminified source code is found in the `/source` folder.
+The unminified source is found in the `/source` folder.
 To re-generate the minified version, just run the Grunt task.
-In case you're not familiar with Grunt, here's how you'd do that.
+In case you're not familiar with Grunt, here's how you get that hooked up.

-1. Install node on your computer.
+1. Install [Node](http://nodejs.org) on your computer.
 2. Clone this repository to your local computer.
-3. In the command line, navigate to
+3. In the command line, navigate to to the root of the cloned repo (i.e. the folder with this README file in it).
-4. Type `npm install` to download all necessary require
+4. Type `npm install` to download all necessary require modules.
 5. Type `npm install -g grunt-cli` to install the Grunt command line tool to run properly.
 6. Type `grunt`

+That will then re-generate the minified files in your ./source folder.

 ### License